 Age requirement: 18+ or 15-17 with written permission from a caregiver.

-The events are financed equally through a generous arts-grant from Kulturbryggan and ticket sales.
-The estimated total budget of the event series is 2-3 MSEK.
+The events are financed primarily through a generous arts-grant from Kulturbryggan with support from ticket prices.

 Reach us at

 Unless otherwise mentioned, photographs are from location, illustrations from Mutant - or a combination.